MarcinOrlowski/Mp3VoiceStamp/README.md

  * Minimal runtime dependencies
  * Free

-## Contributing ##

- Please report any issue spotted using [GitHub's project tracker](https://github.com/MarcinOrlowski/mp3voicestamp/issues).

- If you'd like to contribute to the this project, please [open new ticket](https://github.com/MarcinOrlowski/mp3voicestamp/issues)
- **before doing any work**.
-This will help us save your time in case I'd not be accept PR either completely or in proposed form.
- But if all is good and clear then follow common routine - fork the project, create new branch in your fork, do your changes, send pull request.
-Glory :)

 ## Credits and license ##

  * Written and copyrighted &copy;2018 by Marcin Orlowski <mail (#) marcinorlowski (.) com>